oxMiko/Whisperwire/README.md

 # 🧠 WhisperWire

+`For security and privacy purposes, all sensitive data—including IDs and tokens—has been carefully removed.`

 **WhisperWire** is the ultimate all-in-one Discord bot designed to supercharge your server with modern features, intelligent automation, and engaging community tools.
 Whether you're running a small community or managing a large server, WhisperWire has the tools to make your life easier and your server more fun.

 ---